igorzi84/CloudInfraCalc/README.md

 ### Runnning the script

-Run python with -r region, -n tag_name -v tag_value
+Run python with -r/--region region, -n/--tag_name tag_name -v/--tag_value tag_value

 Script will fetch all instances in AWS account with tag_name like \*tag_value\* and will calculate instance and EBS costs